geonetwork/core-doc-sources/eng/users/source/managing_metadata/harvesting/wfs-getfeatures/index.rst

 Within a <record> element there can be zero to many <fragment> elements and zero to many <replacementGroup> elements.
 A <replacementGroup> element can itself contain zero to many <fragment> elements.
 Ordering of <fragment> elements and <replacementGroup> elements within a <record> or <replacementGroup> element is not important.

 <fragment> elements contain individual xml fragments.
-The content of the <fragment> can be any xml element from a supported geonetwork schema with the proviso that the element must contain enough relevant metadata to allow the target schema to be identified (i.e. distinguishing namespaces).
+The content of the <fragment> can be any xml element from a supported GeoNetwork schema with the proviso that the element must contain enough relevant metadata to allow the target schema to be identified (i.e. distinguishing namespaces).

 <replacementGroup> elements have significance during metadata generation only.
 They are used to group zero or more fragments for insertion into or creation of links in a copy of the metadata template used to generate the metadata.
 Where the <replacementGroup> element contains no <fragment> elements, the referenced element in the template copy will be removed, otherwise it will be replaced with the contents of the fragment.